pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 - `mock`: This type of integration lets API Gateway return a response without sending a request further to the backend.
 This is useful for API testing without needing to configure any backend to service requests.

-The following example sets up an `http_proxy` integration type that simply passes requests/responses directly through to another endpoint, in this case `https://www.google.com`:
+The following example sets up an `http_proxy` integration type that passes requests/responses directly through to another endpoint, in this case `https://www.google.com`:

 {{< chooser language "typescript,python,go" / >}}